osohq/oso/docs/using/examples/rbac.rst

     .. group-tab:: Java

-        Our Java application has the following :py:class:`User` model that can look up its assigned roles from the database:
+        Our Java application has the following ``User`` model that can look up its assigned roles from the database:

         .. literalinclude:: /examples/rbac/java/User.java
            :caption: :fab:`java` User.java